passing on the skills of woodworking

 CUSTOMER IN RESIDeNCE

-Ten years later, what was once an ambitious idea has now blossomed into a remarkably noteworthy program.
+Ten years later, what was once an ambitious idea has become a remarkably noteworthy program.
 Since its inception, we’ve had the honor of welcoming some 375 guests from 40 states and many countries – some with no prior experience, others with years of woodworking under their belt.
-Doctors, engineers, professional performers, and more all joined by the desire to craft something out of wood with their own hands.
+Doctors, engineers, professional performers, and more are all joined by the desire to craft something out of wood with their own hands.

 The CIR program provides our customers with an enriching life experience that touches upon all aspects of building—from wood selection to finishing.